-Begins at the Village Park behind the Corral restaurant and runs through wetlands and pasture to the railbed on the East side of the Village.
+Begins at the Sherman Village Park behind the Corral restaurant and runs through wetlands and pasture to the railbed on the East side of the Village.

 Taking the trail from downtown Sherman, you would be on the trail to the east of the Village of Sherman, and the trail ends at Park St. Turn left on Park and take the first right, Kendrick Rd.
 Follow Kendrick till it comes to a ‘T’ (about a mile) and turn right and go about 200 yards.
 The Sheldon Trailhead is on your left.

-The Ralph C. Sheldon Jr. Trail (4.5 miles)
+The Ralph C. Sheldon Jr. Trail Segment (4.3 miles)

 Begins at Titus Road and running northward to Summerdale Road, passes through woodlands and through wetlands which offer habitat suitable for beavers and migrating waterfowl.
-Parking is available at Titus Road.

 If heading north, turn left on Summerdale Rd and take it until it comes to a ‘T’.
 Turn right onto Hannum Rd and take it for about a mile, until you see the trail begin on your left.
 If you get to Bentley Rd, you’ve missed the entrance.
 If so, take a left onto Bentley, go about 150 yards and enter the trail on your right.

-The Nancy B. Diggs Trail (1.5 miles)
+The Nancy B. Diggs Trail Segment (1.5 miles)

 Begins at Hannum Road and runs northward past Bentley Road to State Route 430, passing through woodland and offering first peeks at the agricultural diversity of the area.
-Park at Bentley Road.

 Begins at State Route 430, passes through woodlands and farmland, ends at the Mayville lakefront area [which passes the top of Chautauqua Lake].
 Park at the Rt 394 crossing of the trail in Mayville.

-Village of Mayville Trail (1.5 miles)
+The Village of Mayville Trail Segment (1.4 miles)

 Runs from the lakefront area by State Route 394 to State Route 430 by the State Department of Transportation facility.
 This trail is asphalt paved.